 Tata Power net up 11.76pc at Rs 245.64 Cr in Q3

-Tata Power on Wednesday posted an 11.76 per cent rise in its consolidated net profit to Rs 245.64 crore for the third quarter of 2019-20 compared to the year-ago period.
+Tata Power on Wednesday posted an 11.76 per cent rise in its consolidated net profit to Rs 245.64 crore for the third quarter of 2019-20 compared to the year-ago period mainly due to lower expenses.
 The company's consolidated net profit was Rs 219.79 crore in the quarter ended on December 31, 2018, a BSE filing said.

 Total income, however, declined to Rs 7,136.04 crore in the October-December quarter from Rs 7,997.42 crore in the year-ago period.
-The company's consolidated net profit in April-December this fiscal was Rs 827.25 crore compared to Rs 2,377.9 crore year ago.
+The increase in profit is mainly due to "lower fuel under recovery in Mundra and better operational performance by all businesses", the company said.

+Tata Power CEO & Managing Director Praveer Sinha said, “All our operations have performed well.
+We have reported a strong growth trajectory in renewable business and other consumer centric businesses.
+"We are happy to share the recent Public-Private-Partnership (PPP) with CESU which has doubled our customer base to 50 lakhs.
+We hope to serve Odisha’s consumers with 24x7 reliable power and unmatched customer services."

+On renewables he said that Tata Power Solar’s order book stands at an about Rs 7,700 crore, marking a major business accomplishment for the company.
+"Our collaboration with the Rockefeller Foundation to set up 10,000 micro-grids in India by 2026, is a testament of our commitment to provide affordable, reliable electricity for millions of rural homes and enterprises."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)